Excalibra/cybersecurity-interview-questions/README.md

 ## Roadmap: Blue Team / Defense Topics

 This project currently focuses on **Red Team** content, but **Blue Team** (defensive security) topics are actively being planned.
-Below is the public to-do list – contributions are welcome!
+Below is the public to‑do list – contributions are welcome!

 ### Planned Blue Team Content